 Filing bankruptcy while owning a condominium, townhome or single family home that has homeowners association fees attached to it might not completely get rid of the HOA liability.
-Below are a few facts you should know about how HOA fees may be handled during bankruptcy.

 - Homeowners’ associations have a legal right to place a lien against a debtor’s property if they fail to pay their HOA fees.
 They can also file foreclosure on the property to recoup the fees they are owed.